 If you find wires, connections or terminals are damaged or severely corroded, replace them with new components.

-You will find a fuse on all Craftsman lawn mowers except for some manual pull-start models.
+You will find a fuse on all Craftsman mowers except for some manual pull-start models.
 The fuse is used to protect the mower’s electrical system.

 Check for a blown fuse.
 If you are unsure you have a blown fuse, check it by placing a multimeter probe on each prong of the fuse to measure resistance.